In love with the written word.

 When I'm not performing ceremonies you can find me cycling around town, making mix tapes, concocting small-batch ice cream flavors, being a mom to two crazy-loving boys, and playing the drums.
 (You can check out my playlist of non-traditional ceremony songs at the Spotify link below.)
 I love creating the rhythm, structure, and confidence for others to take center stage and rock.

-If you're spiritual-not-religious, interfaith, atheist, LGBTQ+, of color, or just having trouble finding someone who gets you, let's talk.
-I proudly serve people of all faiths, races, genders, ages, and orientations in the greater Boston/Cambridge area.
+If you're spiritual-not-religious, interfaith, atheist, LGBTQ+, of color, multi-cultural, or just having trouble finding someone who gets you, let's talk.
+I proudly serve people of all faiths, races, genders, ages, orientations, and cultures in the greater Boston/Cambridge area, with sensitivity, joy, and creativity.